 During the "How Did Massachusetts Get Its Name?"
 Winter Term, students . . .

 - learned about northeastern Native American people and cultures,

 - looked at artifacts dug up from Brooks' campus and surrounding towns, including stone adze heads, spear points, arrowheads, knives and bowls,

 - and journeyed out into fields, forests and lakes to learn about edible plants, how to track animals, create shelters and make tools.

 How Can This Statement Help Our Community Move Forward?

 By developing a land acknowledgement you begin to understand your place within the land’s history.
 You may learn not only the history of the land here at Brooks but also the present-day challenges many Indigenous peoples are facing.

-Just to hear the name Lake Cochichewick, Associate Head of School for Academic Affairs Susanna Waters adds, "is to wonder who named it and what it meant to them.
+Just to hear the name Lake Cochichewick, said Associate Head of School for Academic Affairs Susanna Waters, "is to wonder who named it and what it meant to them.
 Geographic features our world over hold special significance for those who live amongst them, and are intrinsically linked to human spirituality and help shape culture.
-That is true for anyone who has run the 'fire trail' for cross country, catalogued trees with Mr. St. Cyr during AP Environmental Studies, sledded the 'Green Machine' after a snowfall, played pond hockey near the softball field or raised the Brooks flag at sunrise.
+That is true for anyone who has run the 'fire trail' for cross country, catalogued trees with Mr. St. Cyr during AP Environmental Studies, sled the 'Green Machine' after a snowfall, played pond hockey near the softball field or raised the Brooks flag at sunrise.
 The environment where we live shapes us, and we in turn shape the environment."

 We believe this acknowledgement keeps Brooks in touch with the past and committed to thoughtful ongoing stewardship of the land for the future.